Kee2u/Movies-ETL/README.md

     return movie
    ```
   ### Extract Transfer Load Function
+  The following titles are the steps I took to build the function.
   #### Reading Files
   Here is the code I used to read the csv and json files: